FutureHax/Toggle-Razer-Chroma-Visualizer/README.md

-# Razer Chroma Connect Quick Toggles
+# Razer Chroma Visualizer Toggler

-This program allows you to setup hotkeys for toggling the various Chroma Connect Modules - Chroma Streamer Companion, Chroma Visualizer on and off.
+This litte program allows you to toggle your Razer Chrome Visualizer by pressing a Key.
-This is helpful since the Chroma apps take precedence over your profiles.
-For example, when the Streamer Companion is controlling your Emote display, you lose your animated profiles for your other devices such as your keyboard.

 ## Features
 - Toggling your Razer Chroma Visualizer with only one button on or off
-- Toggling your Razer Streamer Companion with only one button on or off
-- The program will be absolutely invisible while execution
+- The Program will be absolutely invisible while execution
 - No performance loss
 - No background tasks

 ## Requirements
-- Razer Synapse 3.0
-- Razer Chroma Visualizer or Razer Streaming Companion
+- Razer Synapse and Razer Chroma Visualizer
 - .NET Framework version 4.7.2 only needed if you want to edit the source
 - Windows